HELLS ON EARTH

 He was out of time, so he jumped onto the trailer, lifted the trailer door, and bolted it shut with a good ten seconds to spare.

 He looked at each of the new Zombie Tribe Members.

 Kevin said, “We are not out yet, but we should be okay.
 Eula is taking us back to the farm.
-Until then, grab one spear each, if any of those fuckers needs their head spiked, do it.”
+Until then, grab one spear each.
+If any of those fuckers need their head spiked, do it.”

 The newcomers took one corner each, Kevin stood at the back.

-Eula drove the way they had come, but it was clear, tractor or not, the sheer scale of numbers made that pathway too risky.
-She turned the tractor North towards the bridge they had driven over only three days previous.
+Eula drove back the way they had come, but it was clear, tractor or not, the large numbers of zombies made that pathway too risky.
+She turned the tractor North, towards the bridge they had driven over three days previous.

-As they made progress along the road, Kevin watched the zombies following them the entire time.
-Large numbers of them simply shambled their way forward, uncaring about their slow progress, they simply slow marched towards the sound of the tractor.
+As they made drove along the road, Kevin watched the zombies following them.
+Large numbers of them simply shambled their way forward, uncaring about their slow progress, they merely slow marched towards the sound of the tractor.

 The older man tapped the front cab to gain Eula’s attention and pointed down a side road, Eula turned down it.

-Before she stopped, they all did a check for zombies, as soon as we felt it was a safe move, she brought them to a stop, the old man climbed from the trailer to the cab.
-Eula opened the door, he got in and they started to move again.
+Before she stopped, they all did a check for zombies, as soon as she felt it was a safe move, she brought them to a stop.
+The old man climbed down from the trailer and onto the cab.
+Eula opened the door, he got in, and they started to move again.

 They made it to the bridge using multiple small dirt roads.
 When they crossed the bridge, they needed to run over more zombies.
 Kevin looked down at the freeway to find it loaded up with hundreds of zeds.
-All of them turned toward the tractor noise and began their slow march chase after them.
+All of them turning toward the tractor noise and beginning their slow march after them.